-Moving the first time in the age of three and spending my life in more than six different cities, having traveled to more then 23 countries, I (as a shy, overthinking, introverted person)
+Moving the first time in the age of three and spending my life in more than six different major European cities and being (according to my couchsurfing profile) to more then 23 countries - I, as a shy, overthinking, introverted person:

 3. lost my fear of clashing realities and proving myself wrong.

-I don't like the economy system, nor the logic of it.
-Indeed I am a huge fighter against "economical needs".
-In my opinion this economy-logic fails, lacking on acknowledging some non-translateable values or its impacts, which lead directly to responsibilities - which again seem forgotten or simply "not explainable".
+I don't like the globalized economy system, nor the logic of it.
+More - I am a huge fighter against the logic of "economical needs".
+In my opinion this economy-rationality fails in many aspects.
+One is the lack on acknowledging non-translateable values and its impacts.
+These directly lead to responsibilities, which - again - seem forgotten or simply "not explainable".

-I focus cultural roots, as the foundation for different movements, which may grow into ruling systems, having the power to change.
+I focus on culture as the foundation for different movements, which may grow into ruling systems, having the power to change societies.